Tight Lower Bounds and Improved Convergence in Performative Prediction: Improved Rates and Optimality of Analysis

-In this work, our primary focus is on RRM, though several of our theorems extend to RGD as well.

-\section{IMPROVED RATES AND OPTIMALITY OF ANALYSIS}
+\section{Improved Rates and Optimality of Analysis}

 Both \cite{pmlr-v119-perdomo20a} and \cite{pmlr-v206-mofakhami23a} derive convergence rates for RRM under distinct assumptions.
 The assumptions made in these studies reflect the sensitivity of the distribution map \(\mathcal{D}(.)\) to changes in the model and the structural properties of the loss function.
-Specifically, \cite{pmlr-v119-perdomo20a} focuses on Wasserstein-based sensitivity and convexity with respect to the model parameters, while \cite{pmlr-v206-mofakhami23a} introduces a framework with Pearson \(\chi^2\)-based sensitivity and strong convexity with respect to the predictions.
-Building on these foundations, and motivated by \cite{pmlr-v206-mofakhami23a} we now outline the assumptions for our framework:
+Specifically, \cite{pmlr-v119-perdomo20a} focuses on Wasserstein-based sensitivity and convexity with respect to the model parameters, while \cite{pmlr-v206-mofakhami23a} introduces a framework with Pearson $\chi^2$-based sensitivity and strong convexity with respect to the predictions.
+Building on these foundations and motivated by \cite{pmlr-v206-mofakhami23a}, we now outline the assumptions for our framework, which departs from \citet{pmlr-v206-mofakhami23a} only in Assumption~\ref{assumption:epsilon-sensitivity} below.

 \begin{assumption} \textit{\(\epsilon\)-sensitivity w.r.t.
-Pearson \(\chi^2\) divergence}: The distribution map \(\mathcal{D}(f_{\theta})\), with pdf \(p_{f_{\theta}}\), maintains \(\epsilon\)-sensitivity with respect to Pearson \(\chi^2\) divergence.
+Pearson $\chi^2$ divergence}: The distribution map \(\mathcal{D}(f_{\theta})\), with pdf \(p_{f_{\theta}}\), maintains \(\epsilon\)-sensitivity with respect to Pearson \(\chi^2\) divergence.
 Formally, for any \(f_{\theta}, f_{\theta'} \in \mathcal{F}\):

 where

 and

 \end{assumption}